yuzehh/VI-Map/README.md

-This is the official implementation of the paper **VI-Map: Infrastructure-Assisted Real-Time HD Mapping for Autonomous Driving**.
+This is the official implementation of the paper **VI-Map: Infrastructure-Assisted Real-Time HD Mapping for Autonomous Driving (MobiCom 2023)**.

 # VI-Map